tweekhub/confluence-spaces-tool/README.md

 - `--api-config-file`: Specify the path to the API configuration file (default: "./confluence-api.json")
 - `--browser-config-file`: Specify the path to the UI elements configuration file (default: "./confluence-elements.json")
 - `--log-level`: Set the logging level for the Spacesprocess (choices: "debug", "info", "warning", "error") (default: "info")
-- `--log-file`: Specify the path to the log file for the Spacesprocess (default: "confluence-migration.log")
+- `--log-file`: Specify the path to the log file for the Spacesprocess (default: "confluence-Spaces.log")
 - `--version`: Prints out the version for this confluence Spacestool.

 ### Examples: